dapphub/dapptools/README.md

 ```
 curl https://dapp.tools/install | sh
 ```
 This configures the dapphub binary cache and installs the `dapp`, `solc`, `seth` and `hevm` executables.

+**NOTE:** Arm support in the GHC haskell compiiler is still fairly bleeding edge, until this situation stabilises, users of M1 macs must run dapptools (and the installer!) under rosetta 2 (i.e. as an emulated x86 program).

 You can also install an individual tool with
 ```sh
 nix-env -iA <tool> -f $(curl -sS https://api.github.com/repos/dapphub/dapptools/releases/latest | jq -r .tarball_url)
 ```